 The harshness of winter can be a challenge for all of us.
 Warm-blooded creatures, like humans, other mammals, and birds, at least have the ability to generate their own heat by converting the food they eat into energy.
 Sometimes the ability to maintain a constant body temperature is overwhelmed and we suffer from hypothermia.
 But at least we have a fighting chance.
 For cold-blooded reptiles and insects that take on the temperature of their surroundings, winter is downright brutal.
 Yet, every spring, when temperatures rise, insects are once again crawling and buzzing around as though winter never happened.
 How do they do it?

 These resilient creatures have developed a variety of winter survival adaptations to make it through the winter.
 Scientists call this process “overwintering.”
-Here in New Jersey, insects like the BMSB survive by finding local overwintering sites that provides them with warmth and protection.
+Here in New Jersey, insects like the BMSB survive by finding local overwintering sites that provide them with warmth and protection.
 And there is nothing like the warmth of a home with its insulated walls and a heating system that makes the inside of a building warm and toasty, a welcome refuge from inhospitable outdoor temperatures.

 Have you noticed an increased amount of stinkbug activity in the cold weather?
-Check out our in depth stinkbug technical papers for further information by clicking the "Learn More" button!
+Check out our in-depth stinkbug technical papers for further information by clicking the "Learn More" button!

 When it comes to stink bugs, the best time to contact a pest control professional is when these bugs are congregating outside of your home seeking an avenue of entry.
-Cowleys Pest Services can implement an effective treatment plan outside of of your home to help keep more of them from entering.
+Cowleys Pest Services can implement an effective treatment plan outside of your home to help keep more of them from entering.
 The objective is to deal with just a few scattered appearances of these unwanted pests inside your home, not hundreds of them.
 The optimal period for barrier applications is when the bugs are beginning to respond to decreasing temperatures and looking to overwinter.
 Depending on temperatures, this can be anywhere from late August through October.

 An exterior, preventive spray can have dramatic results.
 Stink bugs hibernate until the spring, so the best time to treat for overwintering bugs is in the early fall.
 Spraying creates a highly effective residual barrier, but like any pest control treatment, 100% elimination is impossible.
 Nevertheless, a thorough external treatment will go a long way in reducing those stink bug sightings inside your home.